manu29d/fmdd-test-html/README.md

 ## Deployment

 To deploy this project, you can use any static site hosting service.
-Simply upload the contents of the project directory, ensuring that `index.html`, `build/output.css`, and the `images/` folder are included.
+Simply upload the contents of the project directory, ensuring that `index.html`, `output.css`, and the `images/` folder are included.